Published online Dec 14, 2018. doi: 10.3748/wjg.v24.i46.5246

 First decision: October 16, 2018

 Revised: October 28, 2018

 Published online: December 14, 2018

-YLG-1 was located in mitochondria and the appropriated incubation time was 6 h.
-Under 650 nm illumination, YLG-1 exhibited a potent phototoxicity on pancreatic cancer cells with a great generation of ROS in vitro.
-Besides, YLG-1-PDT induced pancreatic cancer cell apoptosis, upregulated Bax and cleaved Caspase-3 expression and decreased Bcl-2 expression.
-IVIS images indicated the optimal administration of YLG-1 was intratumoral (IT) injection and the best time to perform PDT was 2 h post IT injection.
-In accordance with the results in vitro, YLG-1-PDT potently inhibited the growth of pancreatic cancer cells in a mouse model.
-Notably, due to its small and highly soluble nature, YLG-1 lacked specific tumor-targeting accumulation and had better be applied by topical administration.
+YLG-1 was localized to the mitochondria, and the appropriate incubation time was 6 h.
+Under 650 nm light irradiation, YLG-1-PDT exerted a potent cytotoxic effect on pancreatic cancer cells in vitro, which could be abolished by the ROS scavenger N-acetyl-L-cysteine (NAC).
+The death mode caused by YLG-1-PDT was apoptosis, accompanied by upregulated Bax and cleaved Caspase-3 and decreased Bcl-2 expression.
+The results from the IVIS images suggested that the optimal administration route was intratumoral (IT) injection and that the best time to conduct YLG-1-PDT was 2 h post-IT injection.
+Consistent with the results in vitro, YLG-1-PDT showed great growth inhibition effects on pancreatic cancer cells in a mouse model.

-YLG-1 is a potential photosensitizer for pancreatic cancer PDT via IT injection, the mechanisms of which are related with inducing ROS and promoting apoptosis.
-Hence, YLG-1-PDT might be a promising component of multimodality therapy of pancreatic neoplasms.
+YLG-1 is a potential photosensitizer for pancreatic cancer PDT via IT injection, the mechanisms of which are associated with inducing ROS and promoting apoptosis.